ToBlick/cs101/content/syllabus.md

 ## Academic Integrity

 Working with others and leveraging all resources available to you is a prerequisite for success.
 This is different from copying, cheating, plagiarism, and mental laziness.
 All submitted work must be your own.
-There are very reliable systems we use to detect plagiarism in computer code, such as [moss](http://theory.stanford.edu/~aiken/moss/) and [compare50](https://github.com/cs50/compare50).
-If you submit any work that is not your own, you risk failure or worse.

 Please read the [Computer Science department's policy on academic integrity](http://cs.nyu.edu/home/undergrad/policy.html) and the [University-wide policy](https://www.nyu.edu/about/policies-guidelines-compliance/policies-and-guidelines/academic-integrity-for-students-at-nyu.html) which supercedes it.